tianxintao/bc_data/README.md

 # bc_data

 ### Background
 This is the project that I worked on during the [BC Data Workshop](http://workshop.bcdata.ca/2018/) in 2018 summer.
 The Jupyter Notebook functions can not be run because the data is missing.
 The data is confidential so I don't have access to it either.
-Due to time constraints, we did not spend time clear up the code so the code is lack of necessary comments and not friendly to read.
+Due to time constraints, we did not spend time clearing up the code so the code is lack of necessary comments and not friendly to read.

 ### My Contribution
 The main achievement for me including: